supervisely-ecosystem/filter-images/README.md

 5. Select one from available actions to apply to filtered data.
 Available actions:

-- Move / Copy
+- `Copy / Move`
-- Delete
+- `Delete`
-- Assign tag
+- `Assign tag`
-- Remove all tags
+- `Remove all tags`

-6. Be sure that you are correctly selected action and destination project / dataset (in 'Copy / Move' action).
+6. Be sure that you are correctly selected action and destination project / dataset (in `Copy / Move` action).
 If everything is ok, apply selected action.

 7. Check destination project that everything is ok.
-If you need to apply more actions, click 'SELECT NEXT ACTION' button.
+If you need to apply more actions, click `SELECT NEXT ACTION` button.

-8. If you got all results that you wanted, click 'FINISH APP' button.
+8. If you got all results that you wanted, click `FINISH APP` button.

 Write to our technical support if you didn't find needed ways to filter your data.